slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On media

 <!--
-> *"Good rule of thumb: those who frequently use the word «disinformation» are the ones most likely to be pushing it."  -- elonmusk@x*
+> *"Good rule of thumb: those who frequently use the word «disinformation» are the ones most likely to be pushing it."  -- x@elonmusk*
 > *"Broadcast TV is not designed for you; it’s designed for advertisers.*
 > *"Freedom of the press is for those who happen to own one.*